memgraph/memgraph/docs/dev/cpp-code-conventions.md

 For those reasons the style guide recommends minimal work that cannot fail.
-Using virtual methods or doing a lot more should be delegated to some form of `Init` method, possibly coupled with factory functions.
+Using virtual methods or doing a lot more should be delegated to some form of `Init` method, possibly coupled with static factory methods.
 Similar rules apply to destructors, which are not allowed to even throw exceptions.

 [Style guide reference](https://google.github.io/styleguide/cppguide.html#Doing_Work_in_Constructors)